Roshni1999/EOG-Analysis/README.md

 Experiments conducted as part of Physiological Measurements & Instrumentation Laboratory (AM5023) during December 2021 & January 2022.

-## EXPERIMENT: To measure the tone, stiffness and hardness of the plantar region of the left and right foot. </br>
+## EXPERIMENT: To analyze the EOG signal obtained from horizontal and vertical channels acquired from a subject viewing a pendulum motion.

-OBJECTIVES: </br>
+OBJECTIVES: <br/>
 i.
-Measure the tone and stiffness of the plantar fascia muscles at 8 points on the foot using the MyotonPro hand-held device.  </br>
-ii.
-Measure the hardness of the plantar region at 8 points of the foot using a durometer.  </br>
-iii.
-Check for the reproducibility of myoton and durometer readings and compute the coefficient of variation.  </br>
-iv.
-Analyze the obtained values for the left and right foot.  </br>
+To find the frequency of the pendulum from the acquired EOG signal. ii.
+Analyze the differences in the horizontal and vertical components of eye motion observed from the signals acquired from the horizontal and vertical channels.